Request a Proposal

 • Monitoring contractor performance and holding vendors accountable.

 In Edmonton, where costs for skilled trades can rise quickly, regular vendor reviews save thousands without sacrificing quality.
+Building a strong vendor network is essential for cost control and quality service.

 4. Treating Preventive Maintenance as “Optional”

 Deferred maintenance may seem like a cost-saving measure but it’s one of the fastest ways to drain a condo’s finances.
 A small roof leak ignored for one winter can turn into a six-figure repair.
+Proactive strata maintenance strategies prevent these costly scenarios.

 Instead of reacting, we build preventive maintenance into every budget: